bilbobaggs/Phishing_Buddies/Walkthroughs/HTB/Alert/README.md

 ```
 sudo python3 -m http.server 1337
 ```

+The option used here is:

+-m <MODULE-NAME>: Searches sys.path for the named module and runs the corresponding .py file  as  a  scrip

 Don't forget to make the port match the one in the XSS.md file.